TheMakiran/BenchmarkELimages/README.md

-# Benchmark dataset for semantic segmentation
+# Benchmark dataset for defect detection in EL images of solar cells using semantic segmentation
 This site hosts a benchmark dataset for multi-class semantic segmentation of electroluminescence (EL) imagess of silicon wafer-based solar cells.
 The dataset consists of EL images of solar cells originating from three (3) private and two (2) public sources.
 The three private sources include: 1) The CSIR Energy Centre, a PV module test lab in South Africa where the research and development was conducted ; 2) CFV Labs, a PV module test lab in the United States; and 3) ARTsolar, a PV module manufacturer in South Africa.
 The public dataset includes images selected from the larger datasets previously publishded by CWRU SDLE Research Center and ZAE Bayern.
-Please, cite the papers listed below when using these datasets for your own work.
+Please, cite the papers listed below when using these datasets in your own work.

 # Links
 CSIR Energy Centre PV Module Quality and Reliability Lab video (https://www.youtube.com/watch?v=OGP2u6_1-cg)